jfrog/artifactory-client-java/README.md

 ```

 #### Rest API
-Use Rest API for yet implemented capabilities of Artifactory Java client.
+Use Rest API for not yet implemented capabilities of Artifactory Java client.
 ```
 ArtifactoryRequest repositoryRequest = new ArtifactoryRequestImpl().apiUrl("api/repositories")
         .method(ArtifactoryRequest.Method.GET)